Establishment of SGY

 needs, fuses theory and practice, and maintains a global outlook.

-As our students are younger than traditional college freshman, when they turn 18, we hold a special
+As our students are younger than general college freshman, when they turn 18, we hold a special

 “coming of age” ceremony, where the students engage in volunteer work, and participate in group